senacor/elasticsearch-evolution/README.md

 1.  **The HTTP method (required)**.
 Supported HTTP methods are `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `OPTIONS` and `PATCH`.
     The First non-comment line must always start with a HTTP method.
-2.  **The path to the Elasticsearch endpoint to call (required)**.
+2.  **The path to the Elasticsearch/Opensearch endpoint to call (required)**.
 The path is separated by a _blank_ from the HTTP method.
     You can provide any query parameters like in a ordinary browser like this `/my_index_1/_doc/1?refresh=true&op_type=create`
 3.  **HTTP Header(s) (optional)**.
 All non-comment lines after the _HTTP method_ line will be interpreted as HTTP headers.
 Header name and content are separated by `:`.
 4.  **HTTP Body (optional)**.
-The HTTP Body is separated by a blank line and can contain any content you want to sent to Elasticsearch.
+The HTTP Body is separated by a blank line and can contain any content you want to sent to Elasticsearch/Opensearch.

 #### 4.1.1 Comments

 Elasticsearch-Evolution supports line-comments in its migration scripts.
 Every line starting with `#` or `//` will be interpreted as a comment-line.
-Comment-lines are not send to Elasticsearch, they will be filtered by Elasticsearch-Evolution.
+Comment-lines are not send to Elasticsearch/Opensearch, they will be filtered by Elasticsearch-Evolution.

 #### 4.1.2 Placeholders